spacecataz/swmf_runfiles/aurora_work/PMAFs/README.md

 - **SWMF Start**: At least 8 hours before the PMAF event.
 - **Event Start**: The time the PMAF begins
 The simulation is run for **2 hours** from the event start.

+PARAM files are set up for the Dec.
+18th event by default.
+Change the start time and IMF file to customize for other events.

 #### Dec.
 18th, 2017